Updated on by Lyric Fergusson

 Pretty much every laptop available today should connect to WiFi.
 However, some offer Ethernet ports for Internet connectivity, and some (in the effort to keep them small and compact) do not.
 If your WiFi is spotty and you’d prefer a more stable Ethernet connection, you’ll need to check for that.
-Some also offer 4G LTE connection, which can be used anywhere data is available, but will likely include the extra expense of a data plan.
+Some also offer a 4G LTE connection, which can be used anywhere data is available, but will likely include the extra expense of a data plan.

 7. What about the different ports?

-Regarding the options for various ports, you’ll want to consider the different devices and drives you’ll want to connect – do they use Bluetooth, SD cards, USB (type A or type C “Thunderbolt), or HDMI?
+Regarding the options for various ports, you’ll want to consider the different devices and drives you’ll want to connect – do they use Bluetooth, SD cards, USB (type A or type C “Thunderbolt”), or HDMI?
 Do you prefer headphones with a 3.5mm jack (missing on some laptops above), or Bluetooth?
 While you can almost always carry an extra dongle or two to connect, it’s a good idea to look for the ports you want right off the bat.

-As you can see, there are now many laptops with many different options available on the market, at a very affordable price point.
+As you can see, there are now many laptops with different options available on the market at a very affordable price point.
 Getting fast, solid performance and impressive displays no longer means having to pay over $1000 for a quality laptop.
 When trying to decide which would be best for you, consider your needs: do you need high-performance graphics for gaming?
 Do you need a basic, reliable connection to do school work and remote work?
 Do you want to travel light?
 Once you know exactly what you want and need in a laptop, you’ll be able to narrow your options down.
-Know that each of the laptops on this list will give you reliable, impressive performance for under $799.
+Know that each of the laptops on this list will give you reliable, impressive performance for under $700.